3rd BRICS summit: United Nations Security Council reform

+Trade medium

 The groups announced their decision to cease mutual trade payments in U.S. dollars and instead henceforth give credits to one another in their national currencies alone.
 The development banks of each state signed an agreement to further gradually alter loan currencies from U.S. dollars.
 This was intended to strengthen financial cooperation between the BRICS countries, as well as to expand the international significance of their national currencies.